esteinig/netview/README.md

 ###Dependencies

 [RStudio]() is great for showing the network visualizations from networkD3 and plot networks with iGraph, highly recommended.
+The pipeline depends on some great packages and interfaces to graph analysis and visualization.
+Also check out [D3 by Mike Bostock](), if you haven't already!

 * [cccd]()
 * [networkD3]()